-Term Meaning Term Meaning - in the case of a Limited ordinary share to be held through CREST, will be represented by a Limited DI; and Matching Shares the Limited Shares or Plc Shares to which Shareplus participants become entitled upon satisfaction of certain conditions determined by the Limited Directors or the Plc in the case of a Limited ordinary share to be held through STRATE, will be represented by a beneficial entitlement to Directors (including retaining some or all of the Acquired Shares for a specified qualification period). such share, and Limited Share means any one of them.
+Term Meaning Term Meaning in the case of a Limited ordinary share to be held through CREST, will be represented by a Limited DI; and Matching Shares the Limited Shares or Plc Shares to which Shareplus participants become entitled upon satisfaction of certain conditions determined by the in the case of a Limited ordinary share to be held through STRATE, will be represented by a beneficial entitlement to Limited Directors or the Plc Directors (including retaining some or all of the Acquired Shares for a specified qualification period). such share, and Limited Share means any one of them.
 Minerals Americas the BHP Group's Minerals Americas business, described in Section 6.1 of this document.
 Limited South African Branch Register following Unification, the branch register of Limited Shareholders maintained in South Africa.
 Minerals Australia the BHP Group's Minerals Australia business, described in Section 6.1 of this document.
 Limited Special Voting Share the special voting share in the capital of Limited issued to Limited SVC.
 New Limited ADS Admission Time expected to be prior to the market open (EST) on Monday, 31 January 2022.
 Limited Special Voting Share Buy- back the selective buy-back (pursuant to the Corporations Act) by Limited of the Limited Special Voting Share from Limited SVC for A\$2.00, New Limited ADSs the new Limited ADSs proposed to be issued pursuant to Unification (each a "New Limited ADS"). pursuant to the Limited Special Voting Share Buy- back Agreement.
-New Limited Shares proposed to be issued by Limited pursuant to Limited Special Voting Share Buy- back Agreement the contract giving effect to the Limited Special Voting Share Buy-back.
-Unification which, in the case of: - Limited ordinary shares to Limited SVC the holder of the Limited Special Voting Share, being BHP SVC Pty Limited, a be held through CF be represented by DI; and - Limited ordinary sh be held through ST will be represented be held through CREST, will be represented by a Limited company incorporated in Australia (ACN 096 515 570) whose registered office is Level 4, 55 Clarence Street, Sydney 2000, Australia.
+New Limited Shares the new ordinary shares proposed to be issued by Limited pursuant to Limited Special Voting Share Buy- back Agreement the contract giving effect to the Limited Special Voting Share Buy-back.
+Unification which, in the case of: - Limited ordinary shares to Limited SVC the holder of the Limited Special Voting Share, being BHP SVC Pty Limited, a be held through CREST, will be represented by a Limited DI; and company incorporated in Australia (ACN 096 515 570) whose registered office is Level 4, 55 Clarence Street, Sydney 2000, Australia.
 Limited ordinary shares to be held through STRATE, will be represented by a beneficial entitlement to such share.
 LSE London Stock Exchange Plc or the market conducted by it, as the context requires.
-Nomination and Governance Committee the BHP Group's nomination and governance committee which, following completion LSE's Main Market the main market segment of the LSE. of Unification, shall refer to Limited's nomination and Lumi collectively or individually, Lumi AGM UK Limited and/or Lumi Technologies Pty Ltd, as the context requires. governance committee.
+Nomination and Governance Committee the BHP Group's nomination and governance committee which, following completion LSE's Main Market the main market segment of the LSE. of Unification, shall refer to Limited's nomination and governance committee.
+Lumi collectively or individually, Lumi AGM UK Limited and/or Lumi Technologies Pty Ltd, as the context requires. governance committee.